aardappel/lobster/docs/source/shooter_tutorial.md

     upgrades the player can buy, etc.

 Also, at this point, our game has no sound at all.
-If you'd like to see how to add some anbient or enemy sounds, have a look at the use of the `play_` and `sound_` functions in `tut_sound.lobster`.
+If you'd like to see how to add some ambient or enemy sounds, have a look at the use of the `play_` and `sound_` functions in `tut_sound.lobster`.
 This example also shows how to to dynamically adjust the volume and pause or resume individual sounds.